 But what happens when you get customer service wrong?

-The impact of bad service is much higher, as this infographic from Groovv shows.
+The impact of bad service is much higher, as this infographic shows.
 Over 95 percent of unhappy customers never complain, and those who do complain will tell up to 15 people about their bad experience.

 Yikes!
 You want to take steps to make sure your customers are happy and your online reputation is positive.

 Respond to complaints in a timely fashion.
 Handle complaints in a professional manner that treats your customer with respect.

 As more customers turn to Facebook and Twitter to air their complaints, pay close attention to social media so you can turn a bad experience into a good one.
 Check out the key takeaways from the infographic for more tips.

 The infographic was originally published by Groovv, in a blog post titled “How Customer Service is Impacting Your Bottom Line and Online Reputation”.

 If you run a business, customer service should be one of your main priorities.
 Without any customers, no business would exist.
 Keeping them happy is the key to running a successful, profitable business.